10 Dental Appointment Reminder Text Examples

 Time-Saving for Office Staff

 Manually calling each patient to remind them of appointments is time-consuming.
-With automated reminder texts, dental office staff can focus on other important tasks, like assisting patients physically in the office, instead of spending hours on the phone.
+With automated reminder texts, staff can focus on assisting patients in person rather than handling virtual appointment calls.

 Cost-Effectiveness